 Your child will need to have regular exams to check on his or her heart.
 He or she may also have repeat diagnostic tests of the heart.

-If your child has had rheumatic fever, the healthcare provider may prescribe antibiotics to take all of the time.
+If your child has had rheumatic fever, the healthcare provider may prescribe periodic antibiotics to take for several years or up to a certain age.
 The antibiotics keep rheumatic fever from coming back.
 They also lower the risk for heart damage.
 It is important that your child continue to take antibiotics as prescribed.

 Call your child's healthcare provider if your child has any of the following: